 Plain English Breakdown

-This law moves responsibility for managing farming activities on state-owned land from the Department of Energy and Environmental Protection to the Department of Agriculture.
+This law moves the responsibility for managing farming activities on state-owned land from the Department of Energy and Environmental Protection to the Department of Agriculture.

 What This Bill Does